 - Wire shelving

 27. Save up to 70% on leftover raw lumber marked purple in the back of the store.

 If you need a stack of lumber and you aren’t sure where to find it, check the very back of the lumber section, or ask an associate where they keep the leftover pieces.

 The best items to buy through Pro are hardware (knobs), lighting, plumbing, and lumber.
 Worst buys (because you’re least likely to get a discount) are appliances and tools.
 There have also been major discounts on vanities, light fixtures, and cabinets.

-24. Buying a lot but not spending over $1,500?
-Ask for Home Depot’s bulk price.
+29. Buying a lot but not spending over $1,500?
+Ask for bulk pricing.

-25. Shopping for appliances?
+30. Shopping for appliances?
 Use the online Home Depot Rebate Center to save.

 You’ll have the best luck with this if you’re replacing multiple appliances.
 For example, to get $1,600 back, you’d need to buy four large appliances (some combination of an oven/range, plus a refrigerator and then two other appliances of your choice within that same line — like a dishwasher and a microwave, perhaps).

 PRO TIP: Also look into Energy Star rebates to see if you can get a manufacturer’s rebate through your local gas or electric company for an Energy Star appliance purchase.
 For example, in Los Angeles you can get a $75 rebate on your Energy Star certified refrigerator purchase.
 You can do the rebate online or through the mail.